princeahmed/wr-user-frontend/readme.txt

 == Description ==
 WP Radio User Fronted is an extension plugin for the **WP Radio** plugin.
 This plugin adds powerful features for users.
 Such as:
+* Let the users login, registration and customize their profile
 * Let the users to add rating and review for a station
 * Let the users to create their own favourite list of the station and add station to the favourite list
 * Let the users to request to add their radio station to your website
-* Let the users login, registration and customize their profile

 == HOW DOES IT WORK / FUNCTIONALITY EXPLAINED: ==

+> **NB:** You must need to have installed the WP Radio 2.0.5 or greater for using WP Radio User Frontend plugin.

 After activating the plugin two page will be created.
 Those are:
 1. **My Account** - That will be used for the user account page.
 Where users can view their recent favourite stations, and edit your password and account details.